iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

     └── 0b40427ee0998e9802335d98f08cd98f
 ```

-This `.dir` file contains the mapping of files in `data/images` (as a JSON
+The `.dir` file contains the mapping of files in `data/images` (as a JSON
-array), including their hash values.
-That's how DVC knows that the other two
+array), including their hash values:
-cached files belong in the directory:

 ```dvc
 $ cat .dvc/cache/19/6a322c107c2572335158503c64bfba.dir